 News Sentiment: Reading Between the Headlines

 News is the most immediate driver of short-term price movements.
 But not all news is equal.
-Diplyzer's news intelligence layer retrieves, categorizes, and scores news by sentiment direction (positive, neutral, negative) and relevance to each asset.
+Diplyzer's news intelligence layer retrieves, categorizes, and scores news by (positive, neutral, negative) and to each asset.

 The aggregate sentiment score across multiple sources gives you a reliable reading of the current news environment around an asset.